modabas/ModEndpoints/docs/EndpointTypes.md

 A MinimalEndpoint implementation, after handling request, returns the response model.

-- MinimalEndpoint&lt;TRequest, TResponse&gt;: Has a request model, supports request validation and returns a response model.
+- **MinimalEndpoint&lt;TRequest, TResponse&gt;**: Has a request model, supports request validation and returns a response model.
-- MinimalEndpoint&lt;TResponse&gt;: Doesn't have a request model and returns a response model.
+- **MinimalEndpoint&lt;TResponse&gt;**: Doesn't have a request model and returns a response model.
+- **MinimalEndpointWithStreamingResponse&lt;TRequest, TResponse&gt;**: Has a request model, supports request validation and returns `IAsyncEnumerable<TResponse>`.
+- **MinimalEndpointWithStreamingResponse&lt;TResponse&gt;**: Doesn't have a request model and returns `IAsyncEnumerable<TResponse>`.

 ## WebResultEndpoint

 A WebResultEndpoint implementation, after handling request, maps the [business result](https://github.com/modabas/ModResults) of HandleAsync method to a Minimal API IResult depending on the business result type, state and failure type (if any).
 Mapping behaviour can be modified or replaced with a custom one.

-- WebResultEndpoint&lt;TRequest, TResponse&gt;: Has a request model, supports request validation and returns a response model as body of Minimal API IResult if successful.
+- **WebResultEndpoint&lt;TRequest, TResponse&gt;**: Has a request model, supports request validation and returns a response model as body of Minimal API IResult if successful.
-- WebResultEndpoint&lt;TRequest&gt;: Has a request model, supports request validation, doesn't have a response model to return within Minimal API IResult.
+- **WebResultEndpoint&lt;TRequest&gt;**: Has a request model, supports request validation, doesn't have a response model to return within Minimal API IResult.
-- WebResultEndpointWithEmptyRequest&lt;TResponse&gt;: Doesn't have a request model and returns a response model as body of Minimal API IResult if successful.
+- **WebResultEndpointWithEmptyRequest&lt;TResponse&gt;**: Doesn't have a request model and returns a response model as body of Minimal API IResult if successful.
-- WebResultEndpointWithEmptyRequest: Doesn't have a request model, doesn't have a response model to return within Minimal API IResult.
+- **WebResultEndpointWithEmptyRequest**: Doesn't have a request model, doesn't have a response model to return within Minimal API IResult.

 When result returned from handler method is in Ok state, default WebResultEndpoint response mapping behaviour is:
 - For an [endpoint without a response model](../samples/ShowcaseWebApi/Features/Books/DeleteBook.cs), return HTTP 204 No Content.